CameroonOfficial Name: Republic of Cameroon

 Armed robbery at sea and piracy in coastal areas remains a threat.
 While mostly occurring at sea, criminal groups have also conducted armed raids against lucrative coastal targets including banks.
 Heightened security measures by the government begun in 2009 have reduced the number of attacks.
 If you are caught in such an attack, you should comply immediately with any demands made by the aggressors and avoid any action that could be interpreted as an attempt to escape.
 See our fact sheet on International Maritime Piracy and Armed Robbery.

 - Bookmark the Bureau of Consular Affairs website, which contains the current Travel Warnings and Travel Alerts as well as the Worldwide Caution.

 - In the event of an emergency, contact us at 1-888-407-4747 toll-free within the United States and Canada, or via a regular toll line, 1-202-501-4444, from other countries.

 CRIME: Crime is a serious problem throughout Cameroon.
 U.S. citizens should exercise caution when traveling in Cameroon.
 Internet-based crime in Cameroon is escalating rapidly, and everyone, including businesses and other institutions, should be extremely skeptical of any financial transactions that involve sending money for goods, services, or adoptions.
 Crimes against property, such as carjacking and burglaries, have often been accompanied by violent acts and resulted in fatalities.
 All foreigners are potential targets for theft with possible attendant violence.
 Armed banditry has been a problem throughout all ten regions in Cameroon.
-In January 2011, over 20 Peace Corps volunteers were robbed at gunpoint in Kribi.
-In December 2010, a U.S citizen who was residing in Douala was murdered, and in Yaoundé a U.S. citizen and a British citizen were sexually assaulted in separate incidents in March 2011.
-In August 2012, a U.S. citizen residing in Bamenda was murdered, and a British family was held at gun point in their hotel room for almost an hour in the middle of the night.
+In January 2011, more than 20 Peace Corps volunteers were robbed at gunpoint in Kribi.
+In December 2010, a U.S citizen who was residing in Douala was murdered, and in Yaoundé, a U.S. citizen and a British citizen were sexually assaulted in separate incidents in March 2011.
+In August 2012, a U.S. citizen residing in Bamenda was murdered, and a British family was held at gun-point in their hotel room for almost an hour in the middle of the night.
 Shortly after the attackers left, one of the victims went for help only to be shot at several times.
 This incident happened in the vicinity of Melong and the Mount Manengouba National Park in the Littoral Region.